 Methotrexate Rescue in Osteosarcoma

-The efficacy of levoleucovorin rescue following high-dose methotrexate were evaluated in 16 patients, ages 6-21 years, who received 58 courses of chemotherapy for osteogenic sarcoma.
+The efficacy of levoleucovorin rescue following high-dose methotrexate were evaluated in 16 patients, aged 6 to 21 years, who received 58 courses of therapy for osteogenic sarcoma.
 High-dose methotrexate was one component of several different combination chemotherapy regimens evaluated across several trials.
-Methotrexate 12 g/m2 IV over 4 hours was administered to 13 patients, who received levoleucovorin 7.5 mg every 6 hours for 60 hours or longer beginning 24 hours after completion of methotrexate.
-Three patients received methotrexate 12.5 g/m2 IV over 6 hours, followed by levoleucovorin 7.5 mg every 3 hours for 18 doses beginning 12 hours after completion of methotrexate.
+Methotrexate 12 g/m2 as an intravenous infusion over 4 hours was administered to 13 patients, who received levoleucovorin 7.5 mg by intravenous infusion every 6 hours for 60 hours or longer beginning 24 hours after completion of methotrexate.
+Three patients received methotrexate 12.5 g/m2 intravenously over 6 hours, followed by levoleucovorin 7.5 mg by intravenous infusion every 3 hours for 18 doses beginning 12 hours after completion of methotrexate.
 The mean number of levoleucovorin doses per course was 18.2 and the mean total dose per course was 350 mg.
 The efficacy of levoleucovorin rescue following high-dose methotrexate was based on adverse reaction profile.

 Dosing and Administration

-The recommended dosage for KHAPZORY is based on a methotrexate dose of 12 grams/m2 administered as intravenous infusion over 4 hours in adult and pediatric patients.
-Twenty-four hours after starting the methotrexate infusion, initiate KHAPZORY at a dose of 7.5 mg (approximately 5 mg/m2) as an intravenous infusion every 6 hours.
+The recommended dosage for KHAPZORY® is based on a methotrexate dose of 12 grams/m2 administered as intravenous infusion over 4 hours.
+Twenty-four hours after starting the methotrexate infusion, initiate KHAPZORY® at a dose of 7.5 mg (approximately 5 mg/m2) as an intravenous infusion every 6 hours.

 Impaired Methotrexate Elimination or Renal Impairment

 Decreased methotrexate elimination or renal impairment which are clinically important but less severe than the abnormalities described in Table 1 can occur following methotrexate administration.
-If toxicity associated with methotrexate are observed, in subsequent courses extend KHAPZORY rescue for an additional 24 hours (total of 14 doses over 84 hours).
+If toxicity associated with methotrexate is observed, in subsequent courses extend KHAPZORY® rescue for an additional 24 hours (total of 14 doses over 84 hours).

 Third-Space Fluid Collection and Other Causes of Delayed Methotrexate Elimination